Bombshell5/DataStructures/stacks.md

 print(tommyPancakes)  #[chocolate, banana, blueberries]

   ```
-  The solution can be found in [solution01](https://github.com/Bombshell5/DataStructures/blob/main/stacks01_solution.py)
+  The solution for this problem can be found in [here](https://github.com/Bombshell5/DataStructures/blob/main/stacks01_solution.py)

   ## Example Problem #2